Vision Problems after Concussion:

 Final thoughts:

-As you can see, there isn’t going to be a one-size-fits-all solution in addressing the visual difficulties that might arise after a concussion.
+As you can see, there isn’t going to be a one-size-fits-all solution in addressing vision problems after a concussion.
 The strategies and exercises that are implemented need to be individualized for each person to encourage a more efficient recovery from concussion.

 Please continue browsing the blogs to learn more.